 Last year, Richard “Randy” Cox, a 36-year-old Black man, became paralyzed from the chest down after he was hurled around the rear of a New Haven police van with no seatbelts following his arrest.

 In addition to his paralysis, Cox suffered a cervical spine fracture, permanent paralysis below his neck, permanent atrophy of his muscles and shortened life expectancy.

-Three months after the incident, he sued the five officers involved and the city of New Haven for $100 million.
+Three months after the incident, he sued the five officers involved and the city of New Haven.
 The charges that led to his arrest have been dropped, while criminal charges have been filed against the officers.

 Here’s what you need to know.